Mahi-agrawal84/FrontEnd-Dev/README.md

 **Topic:** Bootstrap Components and Responsive Design Revision

 ### What I Learned
-- Revised CSS Selectors and Layouts
+- Revised CSS selectors and responsive layouts
 - Used Bootstrap Carousel and Progress Bar
-- Improved Responsive Layouts
+- Improved layout designs with Bootstrap components
-- Applied Utility Classes: margins, padding, display
-- Combined CSS and Bootstrap for modern UI
+- Combined custom CSS and Bootstrap for better UI

 ### Task
-Build a responsive portfolio with Carousel and Progress Bar to showcase skills.
+Build a responsive portfolio page using Carousel and Progress Bar to showcase your skills.

+---

+## Day 9 – Introduction to JavaScript
+**Date:** 10/11/2025
+**Topic:** Introduction to JavaScript, Types, Operators, Logical Operators, Math, and Control Structures

+### What I Learned
+- Introduction to JavaScript and how it adds interactivity to web pages
+- JavaScript Data Types: String, Number, Boolean, Object, Undefined, and Null
+- Operators: Arithmetic, Assignment, Comparison, and Logical
+- Math Object: Practiced using Math.round(), Math.floor(), and Math.random()
+- Control Structures: if, else if, else, switch, for, while, and do-while
+- Logical Operations: Used &&, ||, and ! to handle logic efficiently

+### Task
+Write a JavaScript program that takes two numbers as input and performs:
+- Addition, Subtraction, Multiplication, and Division
+- Compares if the first number is greater than the second
+- Displays results dynamically using alert() or console.log()

+---

+## Day 10 – JavaScript Scope, Events, Strings, and Arrays
+**Date:** 12/11/2025
+**Topic:** JavaScript Scope, Events, Strings, and Arrays

+### What I Learned
+- Scope: Understood variable visibility using var, let, and const
+- Events: Learned event handling using onclick, onchange, and onmouseover
+- Strings: Explored methods like concat(), toUpperCase(), toLowerCase(), slice(), and substring()
+- Math Operations: Used mathematical functions and expressions in scripts
+- Arrays: Created and manipulated arrays using built-in methods

+### Task
+Practice JavaScript programs to:
+- Demonstrate different variable scopes
+- Handle button click events dynamically
+- Perform string manipulations (uppercase, lowercase, slicing)
+- Create and update arrays with various operations

 ---